Ritapossible/weather-app-rita/README.md

 1. The app is not 100per reponsive in some mobile devices, it zooms out immediately you enter the landing page, need to be ajusted/zoom in to render properly.

-Checkout the live Demo ; [weather-app-rita.netlify.app]
+Checkout the live Demo ; https://weather-app-rita.netlify.app

 Veiw the User interface;